llm-factory/RagPanel/README.md

 # RagPanel
 [English | [简体中文](README_zh.md)]
 ## Quick Start
-1. Start database server, including a storage server and a vectorstore server.
+1. Start database server, including a kv storage server and a vectorstore server.
-Supported storages: `redis`,  `elasticsearch`.
+Supported kv storages: `redis`,  `elasticsearch`.
 Supported vectorstores: `chroma`, `milvus`.
 You can deploy them using docker.
 (See [docker](docker/) folder)
 ![database](assets/database.png)
+The data storage situation is shown in the figure above.
+This project supports sparse retrieval and dense retrieval: sparse retrieval searches the document content in the KV database and directly obtains the document content; dense retrieval searches in the vector store and obtains the document block id, and then get the document content from the KV database.

 2. Install dependencies according to your database server.
 Take `elasticsearch`+`milvus` as an example:
 ```